 Malathion is often used to treat cereals and other non-oilseed grains in bins that have been contaminated with insects.
 Any grower doing so should record the date of treatment and not use that bin to store canola for a minimum of six months after treatment.

-The Canola Council of Canada recommends growers follow these procedures to properly store canola and cereal crops:
+The Canola Council of Canada recommends growers also follow these storage procedures to protect the quality of your crop:

-Clean bins thoroughly, making sure they are free of treated seed and animal protein, such as blood meal and bone meal.
+- Make sure your storage bins are free of treated seed and animal protein like blood meal and bone meal.